 Assistant Professor of Economics - Microeconomics

-Assistant Professor of Management (tenure-track)
+Assistant Professor of Nutrition (tenure-track)

 Assistant Professor of Religious Studies (tenure-track)

 Two-year position (pending final approval) starting 9/2014 in an ACS-approved department.
 Ph.D. in analytical chemistry with an environmental focus required.
 Excellence in teaching and commitment to the liberal arts are essential qualifications.
 Teaching responsibilities will be half chemistry and half environmental science and will include courses such as Quantitative Analysis, General Chemistry lecture and Environmental Chemistry, Chemistry of Water and Air Pollution, Water Quality or Alternative Fuels as well as participation in the College’s liberal education program.
 Women and minority candidates are encouraged to apply.